tkn-tub/ns3-gym/src/wifi/doc/source/wifi-user.rst

 very modular in this regard, for future extensibility).
 At the low-level API, this can be done with about 20 lines of code (see ``ns3::WifiHelper::Install``, and ``ns3::YansWifiPhyHelper::Create``).
-They also must create, at some point, a WifiChannel, which also contains a number of constituent objects (see ``ns3::YansWifiChannelHelper::Create``).
+They also must create, at some point, a Channel, which also contains a number of constituent objects (see ``ns3::YansWifiChannelHelper::Create``).

 However, a few helpers are available for users to add these devices and channels